Kazmimasooma/Group-1-Disney/README.md

 # Group-1-Project-Movie-Recommendation-System

-## Introduction

-As it is well known, Disney Parks, Interactive, Toys, Merchandise, Franchise, Games and TV Shows depends on a Disney blockbuster movie for story and characters in order to generate new revenue vehicles in these verticals based on those characters and their stories.

-Therefore, the first driver in all our Disney verticals starts with a Disney blockbuster movie.
-Given a dataset of 1391 movies from Disney Company blockbuster movies and Disney + TV, we will like to utilize machine learning to find out how these blockbuster movies & tv shows clusters based on user ratings & number of votes to make business decisions within the different Disney group verticals.

-## Project Overview
+## Project Overview:

-- In recent years the number of streaming sites have been increasing and with that we have access to an enormous amount of user data.
+- In recent years the number of streaming sites has been increasing and with that we have access to an enormous amount of user data.

 - We know a users watch history, movie ratings and what other similar movies or genres they like.

-- Using this dataset we want to predict user preferences and how to market certain products based on their interests.
+- Using this dataset, we want to predict user preferences and how to market certain products based on their interests.

 - Our ML model will be providing recommendations based on Disney franchises.
 But can be used with other streaming datasets as well.

-## Why we selected this topic
+## Why we selected this topic:

-We can use our project in a variety of business scenarios:-
+We can use our project in a variety of business scenarios: -
 ###### Product Placement in stores

-- Useful to companies like ToysRus, assume users who like Lion King also likes Toy story.
+- Useful to companies like ToysRus,

-- Then placing Lion King merchandise beside Toy Story merchandise will result in increased sales.

-- Since both movies fall under Adventure genre, we can suggest ToysRus to include adventure themed merchandise (adventure board games, action figures) and not just dolls.
+Assumption:  users who like Lion King also likes Toy Story.
+Then placing Lion King merchandise beside Toy Story merchandise will result in increased sales.
+Since both movies fall under Adventure genre, we can suggest ToysRus to include adventure themed merchandise (adventure board games, action figures) and not just dolls.
+The outcome can also help in planning the placements of merchabndising alongside and planning the store outlook.

-###### Customer segmentation
+###### Customer Segmentation:

-- If we can segment our customers into like minded groups.
+- We can segment our customers into like minded groups.
 We can market more efficiently and target the right customers.

-- Assuming a customer loves the adventure genre, we can advertise more adventure themed merchandise or movies to them.
+Assumption:  If a particular cluster of customers love the adventure genre, we can advertise more adventure themed merchandise or movies to them.

-###### Disney Park revenue
+###### Disney Park revenue:

-- We can use our dataset to make informed decisions about the disney park rides
+- We can use our dataset to make informed decisions about the Disney park rides
 - We can put Lion King & Toy Story themed rides beside each other.
 - In addition, as the movie genre was adventure.
 The rides can be designed to be more thrilling instead of easy going, as they will appeal more to an adventurous demographic.

 ## Decomposing the Task